 - Patients can overuse gels and ointments when they don’t actually need them

 Sometimes low humidity, high winds, dust, air conditioning, or heat and smoke can cause temporary dryness and irritation.
 Step away from the situation, if you can.

 Here are a few ways to reduce eye irritation:

 - Use a cool-mist humidifier

-- Avoid dry or blowing air, as air conditioning can irritate eyes
+- Avoid dry or blowing air, as air conditioning can irritate the eyes

 - Use filters to block pollutants and allergens

 Dry eye syndrome can cause another condition called photophobia.
 It’s an abnormal sensitivity to light.
 There are several types of eyewear that can help ease your dry eye symptoms and keep them from getting worse: